ccyip/CS565Grader/README.md

 - Manually grade some exercises: ideally the `grade` command finishes all the grading, but in most cases we need to manually grade some exercises.
-It is either because there are open questions, or because we need to give partial credits for some exercises.
-The grader allows us to write some automation (called sound verifier and sound falsifier) to decide if this student gets the answers correct, even if the questions might be open.
-Although a good automation can greatly reduce the number of exercises that require manual grading, we still need to manually grade some answers if the automation fail.
+It is either because they are open questions, or because we need to give partial credits.
+The grader allows us to write some automation (called sound verifier and sound falsifier) to decide if this student gets the answers correct (or incorrect) incompletely.
+Although a good automation can greatly reduce the number of exercises that require manual grading, we still need to manually grade some answers if the automation fails.

   After running the `grade` command, it should output a list of exercises and student IDs that requires manual grading (in the form of `<exercise name>:
   <student IDs>`).
 Manually process those exercises and update the scores in the
   corresponding `local.v`.
-You can also update the automation in testing scripts to handle this student's case.
-I will talk more about it in section (Grading scripts), but the key is to balance efforts spending on automation and efforts spending on manual grading.
+You can also update the automation in testing scripts to cover more cases.
+I will talk more about it later, but the key is to balance efforts spending on automation and efforts spending on manual grading.
   Strengthening the automation might take more work than manual grading if we overdo it.
 But it can save us a lot of efforts when it's done right.

   Re-run `grade` command until we finish all manual grading and it should output "All done!!".
 Usually I like to run `stack run -- grade <top directory> -f`